ISU-DataScienceClub/Resources/README.md

   Coding) theory and Bayesian machine learning.
 ___
 ## Software Engineering Practices
-It is common to hear of a recent physics or statistics graduate who decides to move into data science, only to be assaulted with terms such as "production code", "unit tests", "logging", etc. that are essential for real developers but less relevant to researchers.
+It is common to hear of recent physics or statistics graduates who decide to move into data science, only to be assaulted with terms such as "production code", "unit tests", "logging", etc. These concepts are essential for real developers but less relevant to researchers.
 ___
 ## Other Resources
 ### Staying Current